 Afterward, I’d always confront them with what they had said, asking if it applied to me also.
 Every time, the boys would say “of course not”.
 I would then confront them with the duplicity of their statements.
 Was I not a woman?
 Yes—but I was not a ‘normal’ woman.
 Asked why, their answers echoed their core belief: that the female gender was not a natural tech user, unlike the male.
 The worst part was not the fact that the boys were misguided, but the fact that the girls seldom argued with this skewed logic.
 They sort of gave up and accepted defeat.

 It’s seldom a lack of interest

-This is precicely the issue that is at the core of the gender gap.
-The way we, for centuries, have taught girls to be nice, proper and mindful of others’ feelings before their own.
-The only girls I’ve seen stand up for themselves in any way in this sort of situation were the ones who either had a very involved tech dad who did his part in letting them participate, or girls that had been under my wing for a while.
+This is precisely the issue that is at the core of the gender gap.
+The way we, for centuries, have taught girls to be nice, proper, and mindful of others’ feelings before their own.
+The only girls I’ve seen stand up for themselves in any way in this sort of situation were the ones who either had a very involved tech dad who did his part in letting them participate or girls that had been under my wing for a while.
 And both kind of girls still sought approval every time they moved a step forward in their technological development.